7ez/website-docs/en/faq.md

 -----------------------

 - **I get "Bancho authentication failed" (wrong password) when I try to log in, but my password is correct!**
-- First, make sure you're connected to Akatsuki and that your password is corrected.
+- First, make sure you're connected to Akatsuki and that your password is correct.
 If so, type your Akatsuki username and password, then press the **login** button with your mouse.
 I know, it's weird but it often works. *(make also sure that caps lock is disabled if your password is lowercase)*

 -----------------------